Meghan Markle May Copy Queen Elizabeth’s Clever Travel Hack On Upcoming Trip

 — HELLO!
 Canada (@HelloCanada) July 9, 2018

 Recently, another report from the Express explained another of Markle’s trademark fashion choices.
-According to a royal expert, the Duchess’s messy bun has an unlying meaning.
+According to a royal expert, the duchess’s messy bun has an underlying meaning.

-According to Dr. Anna Akba sociologist, image consultant, and personal style guru, Markle’s signature hairstyle is part of her own style strategy.
+According to Dr. Anna Akba, sociologist, image consultant, and personal style guru, Markle’s signature hairstyle is part of her own style strategy.
 She said, “I would say it’s no different than distressed or ripped jeans where there’s a sort of strategic messing-up that might make it look old or look cool.
 It’s in the same vein.
 My guess is it took more time than it does when you put your hair in a messy bun to go to a workout class.”

-Despite its artfully messy look, Markle still likely has her hair professional styled to look that way.
+Despite its artfully messy look, Markle still likely has her hair professionally styled to look that way.

 In the past, Markle said of her casual hairstyle, “When I get ready to go out, it’s half hour, and we’re out of the door.
 I don’t want to waste time getting ready: I want to go out and have fun.”

-Despite so many recent changes, the Duchess still likes to keep some of her personal style and personality.
-Perhaps, with the gloves, though, the style choice could be a matter of personal health as well should she choose to follow in the Queen’s footsteps.
+Despite so many recent changes, the duchess still likes to keep some of her personal style and personality.
+Perhaps, with the gloves, though, the style choice could be a matter of personal health as well should she choose to follow in the queen’s footsteps.